victronenergy/venus-docker/README.md

 - generator; 3-phase
 - shore; 3-phase

+### LP) 2 X Lynx smart BMS 500A in parallel

+- 2 lynx smart BMS 500A
+- Lynx parallel service
+- vebus system

+### LPP) 2 X Lynx smart BMS 500A in parallel - 1 BMS in pending state
+Same as LP, but with one BMS in the pending state.

 ### M) Multi with a VE.Bus BMS

 Note https://github.com/victronenergy/venus-private/issues/86.
 The demo mode is now